 Best for multiple repayment options: Klarna

-Why Klarna stands out: The Klarna app offers three repayment options: Pay in four interest-free installments, pay in full within 30 days (also with no interest) or finance larger purchases for six to 36 months with an interest rate of 19.99%.
+Why Klarna stands out: The Klarna app offers three repayment options: Pay in four interest-free installments, pay in full within 30 days (also with no interest) or finance larger purchases with interest.

 - Shop anywhere — You can shop using the Klarna app at any U.S. retailer that accepts credit or debit cards.
 If you’re approved for a payment plan, Klarna generates a single-use virtual card you can add to your Apple or Google Wallet and use at checkout.
 Some retailers — including Amazon, Bloomingdale’s, Sephora and Walmart — also offer Klarna as a payment method on their own websites.

 - Credit inquiries — Klarna may do a soft credit inquiry each time you request to pay in four interest-free installments.
 This won’t affect your credit scores or show up on your credit reports.
 But Klarna may run a hard credit check if you choose one of its longer-term financing options.
 This hard inquiry could affect your credit scores.